CyberReboot/vent/docs/source/core_and_plugins.rst

 Inventory of core/plugin tools
 ==============================
-Provides meta data regarding currently added core tools.
-It tells if a core tool is built, enabled, the name of the image, and the if the tool is currently running.
+Provides meta data regarding currently added core/plugin tools.
+It tells if a tool is built, enabled, the name of the image, and the if the tool is currently running.

 Remove core/plugin tools
 ========================
-Remove the tool's image from ``plugin_manifest.cfg``.
-The tool must be added again if it is to be built.
+Remove a tool entirely.
+Any of that tool's containers are also stopped and deleted.
+The tool must be added again if it is to be used.

 Start core/plugin tools
 =======================